dokku/dokku/docs/deployment/schedulers/k3s.md

   --kubelet-args protect-kernel-defaults=true,eviction-hard=memory.available<200Mi
 ```

-Profile names must be alphanumeric, may include internal dashes, cannot start/end with a dash, and must be ≤32 characters.
+Profile names must be lowercase alphanumeric, may include internal dashes, cannot start/end with a dash, and must be ≤26 characters.
+The limit is not arbitrary: the name becomes part of the helm release backing that profile's [non-namespaced sysctls](#non-namespaced-sysctls), and helm caps a release name at 53 characters.
 Other than the `--server-ip` flag, all flags used for `scheduler-k3s:cluster:add` are valid for the `scheduler-k3s:profiles:add` command.

 #### scheduler-k3s:profiles:remove